-This topic describes how to handle customer-provided certificate authorities (CAs) during a VMware Tanzu Operations Manager (Ops Manager) certificate rotation.
+This topic describes how you can handle certificate authorities (CAs) when rotating VMware Tanzu Operations Manager certificates.

 If you have customer-provided CAs, CredHub Maestro requires that you perform manual steps at the beginning of the certificate rotation process to correctly handle those customer-provided CAs.

-If you are unsure whether customer-provided CAs are installed, see Check for Customer-Provided CAs below.
+If you are unsure whether customer-provided CAs are installed, see Check for customer-provided CAs.

-To handle customer-provided CAs, you can use one of two methods:
+To handle customer-provided CAs, you can use one of the two following methods:

 Before you rotate CAs, you can check to see if you have customer-provided CAs.
 If you do have customer-provided CAs, this section also describes where to find and record the CredHub path.